 Position your camera at a 45-degree angle to a trail, allowing more time for an animal to trigger the camera's sensors for a photo.
 Never place a camera directly across from a trail because it will leave less time for your camera to photograph a fast-moving deer or other object.

-Place Camera About 20 Feet From Your Target
+Place Camera Roughly 20-30 Feet From Your Target

 This distance helps provide good lighting for a clear photo of the entire target.